 Geologic interpretation of the veins was carried out using face sample and drilling data.
-The channel cut samples were loaded onto their respective locations based on underground mine survey.
+The channel cut samples were loaded onto their respective locations as recorded in the assay plan maps.
 A similar procedure was followed for drill holes using downhole survey records.
 The geologist then digitized the interpreted vein boundaries on horizontal two-dimensional sections as lines, using the channel sample intervals to define the vein widths (Figure 15.2.2.1).
 Projections guided by drill hole and structural data were made to model the portions of the vein beyond the developed areas.
 Solids were then rendered from the interpreted outlines (Figure 15.2.2.2).
 The resulting vein models (Figure 15.2.2.3) were validated by the mine geologists to check if the final interpretation agrees with the field observations.